 In the Bible, there are numerous examples of people fasting that help us answer the question, “Why fast?”
-When the prophet Jonah preached to the people of Ninevah, the Ninevites fasted to show their repentance and sorrow for sin (Jonah 3:7).
+When the prophet Jonah preached to the people of Nineveh, the Ninevites fasted to show their repentance and sorrow for sin (Jonah 3:7-8).
 When King David’s baby son was close to death, he fasted to show his sorrow and to dedicate himself to prayer (2 Samuel 12:16).
-When Jesus was being tempted in the desert, he fasted in order to focus Himself on prayer and preparing Himself for His mission ahead (John 4).
-Likewise, immediately after his dramatic conversion on the road to Damascus, the Apostle Paul fasted as he prayed and tried to understand what He saw and what Christ was calling him to do (Acts 9).
+When Jesus was being tempted in the desert, He fasted in order to focus Himself on prayer and preparing Himself for His mission ahead (Matthew 4:1-2).
+Likewise, immediately after his dramatic conversion on the road to Damascus, the Apostle Paul fasted as he prayed and tried to understand what he had seen and what Christ was calling him to do (Acts 9:8-9).

 Fasting and prayer